-CARLI has partnered with *nine other library consortia to create the Professional Development Alliance.
+CARLI has partnered with *15 other library consortia to create the Professional Development Alliance.
 The PDA is a group of library consortia dedicated to sharing free, online professional development opportunities with other alliance members.

 Sessions cover a broad array of topics of interest to library professionals.
 This cooperative initiative multiplies the number and variety of online professional development opportunities available to the member libraries of each participating consortium.